Most Disney-Pixar flicks have some sort of underlying message.

-Monsters University also points out that although you may have to surrender your lifelong dream, it doesn't mean surrendering your life-long interest and there are other options to serve that interest.
-Even if it was a lower position, Mike becomes a Scare Assistant who treated like an equal to his Scarer friend.
+Monsters University also points out that although you may have to surrender your lifelong dream, it doesn't mean surrendering your life-long interest, and there are other options to serve that interest.
+Even if it was a lower position, Mike becomes a Scare Assistant who is treated like an equal to his Scarer friend.

 A Bug's Life drops anvils about brainstorming, teamwork, questioning authority, standing up for your beliefs, and the price of oppressing a population.

 There are two important messages in Up, which both tie into one another.

 The first is "don't ignore what's really important by clinging to your regrets", which Carl learns when he realizes that his house and the associated memories don't matter as much as the people in his life right now.

 The second is that "life is unfair, but you can't let that ruin your chances at being happy".
 Carl never took Ellie to Paradise Falls, Russell never sees his dad again, and Muntz had his reputation destroyed.
 It's sad, but it's not the end of the world.
 Carl and Russell instead move on with their lives and find happiness regardless, while Muntz becomes corrupted by his own bitterness.

 Brave says that being stubborn and not trying to understand the viewpoint of someone you disagree with will cause problems, especially because their reasons might be deeper than you think.
 The whole plot of the movie began because neither Merida nor Elinor tried to understand what the other wanted; Elinor kept trying to force Merida to do what she wanted while Merida continued to defy what she was told.
 It's only by compromising that they were able to come together.

 While it may suck at some points to be afraid, sad, etc., and the complications of other emotions can seemingly make life difficult, there's more to life than just being happy.